 Feet and hands are also long with five long digits on each, including opposable thumbs and big toes.
 The Ike can, therefore, grasp things with both hands and feet.
 Their fingers curve when at rest whilst ours straighten out.
 This makes it easier for them to grip branches.

 A smaller mouth also prevents the Ike from making a number of fine distinctions between consonants.
 For example, they cannot make a distinction between post-alveolar and alveo-palatal sounds.
+Instead, a single pre-palatal series is found in Ike languages.

 As befits forest dwellers, the Ike have a better sense of smell than us and better hearing.
 Their eyesight though is worse than ours.
 They cannot see so well long distance and are less tolerant of strong light.